Pierre Novellie: Podcasts

-Novellie currently co-hosts the podcasts Glue Factory alongside Milo Edwards, Olga Koch and Riley Quinn, and BudPod with Glenn Moore, the latter of whom took over from Phil Wang in 2025.
+Novellie co-hosted Frank Skinner's radio show spin-off podcast Frank Off the Radio with Frank Skinner until announcing his departure in December 2025.
+He co-hosts the podcasts Glue Factory alongside Milo Edwards, Olga Koch and Riley Quinn, and BudPod with Glenn Moore, the latter of whom took over from Phil Wang in 2025.
 Since July 2025, he also hosts Button Boys together with Glenn Moore and Sarah Keyworth.

-He previously hosted a regular podcast called My Favourite Podcast.
-He appeared on episode 408 of Richard Herring's Leicester Square Theatre Podcast.
+From 2016 to 2018, he hosted a regular podcast called My Favourite Podcast.

+He has also appeared as a guest on podcasts including Richard Herring's Leicester Square Theatre Podcast, Evil Genius with Russell Kane, and What Most People Think with Geoff Norcott.

 Awards

 Novellie won the Amused Moose Laugh Off in 2013 at the Edinburgh Fringe Festival.
 In 2014 he was nominated for industry website Chortle's Best Newcomer award and in 2016 was nominated for Best Club Comic at the Chortle Awards.